keyroll-99/Fiona/Readme.md

 TODO logo

 ---
-EasyApi is a web api framework written in .Net.
+Fiona is a web api framework written in .Net.
 As developer you will be able to create API in easily and quacky way.
 The planned key feature is a GUI where developer will be able create API using blocks like blueprint in UE.

 At the begin I use HttpListener, but in the distant future I want to write own http hand shake.

 The project was initiated as part of the "100 commits" competition

+Repo will be rename after 100 commits competition, because I came up with the idea for the name after registering the repo.

 ## Is is ready on production
 Nope, maybe in the future